Zhachory1/news-scraper/README.md

 My intention is to do some analysis and possibly cluster these articles to identify trending stories and such.

 First step first, let's make a News Webscraper

+Working from this set of rss feeds: https://github.com/plenaryapp/awesome-rss-feeds?tab=readme-ov-file#News